Textualize/textual/docs/how-to/package-with-hatch.md

 hatch publish -u __token__ -a <YOUR API TOKEN>
 ```

-Hatch will upload the distribution files, and you should see a PyPi URL in the terminal.
+Hatch will upload the distribution files, and you should see a PyPI URL in the terminal.

 ### Managing API Tokens